gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

-* Monday May 18,
+* Monday June 1,
   8:00pm [Mountain][mtn]:
   We will
   continue
-  discussion at page 148 in
+  discussion at page 151 in
   the section "Texbook of Americanism Today", in Jonathan Hoenig's book, [A New Textbook of Americanism][book]